forcedotcom/sfdx-scanner/docs/_articles/en/architecture/retire-js-engine.md

 lang: en
 ---
 ## What is RetireJS?
-[RetireJS](https://retirejs.github.io/retire.js/) is an engine that analyzes a project's third-party dependencies and identifies those that have known security vulnerabilities.
+[RetireJS](https://retirejs.github.io/retire.js/) is an engine that analyzes a project's third-party JavaScript dependencies and identifies those that have known security vulnerabilities.
 It has a lively and responsive community, and its database of vulnerable libraries is updated frequently.

 ## How does Salesforce CLI Scanner use RetireJS?
 Salesforce CLI Scanner uses RetireJS to scan for vulnerable third-party libraries that are bundled into a project.